Small & Large Format 2D Scanning

-CAD / CAM Services, Inc. uses the latest in large format scanners.
-These allow the scanning of up to 56″ wide media, with 54″ wide image width.
+For our large format scanning services, CAD / CAM Services, Inc. uses the latest in scanners that allow the scanning of up to 56″ wide media, with 54″ wide image width.
 We can scan up to 2,400 dpi and support both 256 grayscale (often used in Aerial Photography), and 42-bit high-speed color, with a thickness of up to .5″.

 Our scanners directly support most any raster file format.
 Including all flavors of *.tiff, *.jpg, *.PDF, and most others.